apache/spark/UPDATING.md

             help="Set the number of runs to execute before exiting"),
 ```

 and change `default=-1` to `default=None`.
-Please report on the mailing list if you have this issue.
+If you have this issue please report it on the mailing list.

 ## Airflow 1.7.1.2